-All government-funded aged care services must meet quality standards in areas such as health, safety, personal care and staffing.
+All Australian Government-funded aged care services must meet the Aged Care Quality Standards.
 Find out how aged care providers are assessed, what happens if standards are not met, how you can check the quality of care, and what to do if you have a complaint.

 What is quality in aged care?